dns-vsm/embeddings/README.md

 <br/>
 Table above give strong evidence about the model’s capability for capturing semantic information about domain names.
-Semantic similarity between domain names can be helpful in many scenarios, for example for filtering adult content as part of a pàrental control system.
+Semantic similarity between domain names can be helpful in many scenarios, for example for filtering adult content as part of a parental control system.
+Suppose you know some content that you want to filter but not all of the them.
+In that case you can find and filter contents that are similar to some specific sites like in the following example:
 <br/>

 ```